Financial Accounting Manual

 In this Section:

 Loans should be evaluated quarterly, in accordance with the process described below.
 Each Reserve Bank should establish appropriate oversight of the review process, including review by the Chief Financial Officer and other Reserve Bank senior management, as appropriate.
-The process is comprised of four steps:
+Based on a Reserve Bank's daily monitoring, if a loan is deemed to be impaired, the RBOPS Accounting Policy and Operations Section should be notified immediately.
+The quarterly process includes the following:

 - Identification of the loans that are to be evaluated for collectability based on FASB ASC Topic 450-20; formerly SFAS No. 5 or FASB ASC Topic 310-10; formerly SFAS No. 114.